ImFlog/schema-registry-plugin/README.md

 You have to list all the (subject, avsc file path) pairs that you want to send.

-you can add a third parameter with the list of schemaReferences stored in the registry, they will be fetched dynamically.
+If you have dependencies with other schemas required before the compatibility check, you can call the `addReference("name", "subject", version)`, this will add a reference to fetch dynamically from the registry.
+The addReference calls can be chained.

 ### Configure subjects